 On March 29, 2012, one of Disney and Broadway‘s biggest hits officially opened at the Nederlander Theatre: Newsies.
 Based on the 1992 film starring a young Christian Bale, the stage adaptation saw high-flying choreography, giant musical numbers, and an ensemble of triple threats.
 After newspaper magnate Joseph Pulitzer (John Dossett) hikes up the prices for his papers, Jack Kelly (Jeremy Jordan) rallies his fellow newsboys in an attempt to protest the change, though he falls in love with a young writer Katherine (Kara Lindsay) along the way.

-Seven years later, original company members continue to build their résumés in film, television, and, of course, theatre.
+Nine years later, original company members continue to build their résumés in film, television, and, of course, theatre.

 Jeremy Jordan, Jack Kelly